v-natalia/setup-fixes/fixes.md

 ## Not able to enable Hyper-V on Windows Home
-The packages required for WSl are not automatically installed.
+The packages required for WSL are not automatically installed.

 To download them, please copy the following lines in a text file on desktop and save it with the name `hv.bat`